 Is one day in Mykonos enough?
 Granted that you’ve arrived on the most famous island of the Cyclades without the only purpose of your trip being clubbing and drinking, you have the opportunity to appreciate its magnificent sites the locals are the proudest of, but the visitors tend to neglect.

-Here is a comprehensive one-day itinerary in Mykonos that will ensure that you get the most out of your time on ‘the island of the winds' as soon as you arrive from Athens to Mykonos.
+Here is a comprehensive one-day itinerary in Mykonos that will ensure that you know how to get around Mykonos and get the most out of your time on ‘the island of the winds' as soon as you arrive from Athens to Mykonos.

 9:00 am - Rise, shine, and fill the tank